-If you are contacted by a journalist avoid responding straight away.
-Ask them to provide information on the exact issue on which they would like you to comment, along with their deadline.
-Take their contact details and say you or a colleague will phone or email them back.
+All of the approaches described in the previous section could catch you off guard - so avoid responding straight away.
+Ask the journalist to provide information on the exact issue they would like you to comment on and their deadline.
+Take their contact details and say you will phone or email them back.